facebook/react-native-website/website/versioned_docs/version-0.60/introduction.md

 <div class="content-banner">
   <p>
     Welcome to the very start of your React Native journey!
-If you're looking for environment setup instructions, they've moved to <a href="environment-setup">their own section</a>.
+If you're looking for environment setup instructions, they've moved to [their own section](/docs/environment-setup).
 Continue reading for an introduction to the documentation, Native Components, React, and more!
   </p>
   <img class="content-banner-img" src="/docs/assets/p_android-ios-devices.svg" alt=" " />
 </div>